10th Meeting of the Working Group on Sustainable Forest Management

 The 10th Meeting of the Carpathian Convention Working Group (WG) on Sustainable Forest Management will occur on 28 – 29 April in Bratislava, Slovakia.

-The meeting will address a variety of key topics crucial for advancing the implementation of the Carpathian Convention and its Protocol on Sustainable Forest Management.
-The WG Forests meeting will bring together officially nominated forest experts, designated by the Convention National Focal Points.
+The meeting addressed a variety of key topics crucial for advancing the implementation of the Carpathian Convention and its Protocol on Sustainable Forest Management.
+The WG Forests meeting brought together officially nominated forest experts, designated by the Convention National Focal Points.
 The WG Forests group also engages a broad range of observers, including NGOs, academia, and strategic partners.

 - Updates on inventories and assessments advancing forest conservation in the Carpathians